007hacky007/jf-fetch/README.md

 Selecting a library ID avoids a full-library scan (especially helpful on large multi‑TB libraries) and keeps Jellyfin responsive.

+### Default Search Limit

+Administrators can configure a global default search result limit under the **Settings → Application** panel.
+The field "Default search limit" sets how many results per provider are returned when the UI performs a search without explicitly specifying a `limit` query parameter.
+Valid range: 1–100.
+If unset or invalid the system falls back to 50.
+Supplying a `limit` parameter in the search request overrides this default per call.

 ### Adding the Webshare provider

 1. Sign in with an administrator account and open the **Providers** tab.